mojoatomic/antikythera-engine-2/WARP.md

 ## Critical Rules

+### Documentation Standards (Golden Rule)

+All project documentation MUST follow the professional guidance in `warp-professional-docs.md`.
+Treat this as the golden rule: use conservative, evidence-backed language, state bounded error metrics, specify methods and limitations, and avoid unsubstantiated superlatives.
+Apply it to README, API docs, VALIDATION.md, PRs, and issues.

 ### Time Handling - ALWAYS USE UTC

 **IMPORTANT:** All time calculations in this project MUST use UTC methods to avoid Daylight Saving Time (DST) related jumps and inconsistencies.